 We have a wonderful new Trim Trail which is available along with lunch time equipment.
 Our lunch time supervisors are trained to create safe and fun play opportunities.

-School dinners are provided by our very own Chef and her kitchen team based in our school kitchen.
+School dinners are provided by our very own Chef and his kitchen team based in our school kitchen.

 Please let the school office know if your child has special dietary requirements as this can be catered for.